jeffminsungkim/ocean/README.md

 ## Brief Introduction

 To me, learning a new knowledge in programming is like standing against unidentified creatures living in the  **deep ocean**.
-I am pretty much excited about spending my time for learning awesome stuff that I do not even know before, but it also gives me a slight headache from time to time.
+I am pretty much excited about spending my time for learning awesome stuff that I do not even know before, but it also gives me a slight headache from time to time. :man_technologist:

 ---